hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__350eeb50-d4c9-4568-aeea-44d88f450e7f-0_2.content.md

 ---

-# Space Station Wallpaper: A Collaborative Workspace for Humans and AI
+# Space Station Wallpaper: A Coll<wbr>aborative Workspace for Humans and AI

 Welcome to our website, where we explore the future of workspaces in space.
 Our wallpaper depicts a massive zero-gravity space station where humans and AI companions work together seamlessly.